Nevado Sajama

-Nevado Sajama ([neˈβaðo saˈxama]; Chak Xaña) is an extinct stratovolcano and the highest peak in Bolivia.
+Nevado Sajama ([neˈβaðo saˈxama]; Chak Xaña) is an extinct volcano and the highest peak in Bolivia.
 The mountain is located in Sajama Province, in Oruro Department.
 It is situated in Sajama National Park and is a composite volcano consisting of a stratovolcano on top of several lava domes.
 It is not clear when it erupted last but it may have been during the Pleistocene or Holocene.

 The mountain is covered by an ice cap, and Polylepis tarapacana trees occur up to 5000 m elevation.

 Geography and geomorphology

 Nevado Sajama is located in the Sajama Province of the Oruro Department in Bolivia, about 18.6 km from the border with Chile.
 Cholcani volcano lies southeast of Sajama, and another neighbouring volcano, Pomerape, resembles Sajama in its appearance.
 A road runs along the southeastern flank of the volcano, with additional roads completing a circle around Sajama.
-The village of Sajma lies on its western foot, with the village of Caripe to the northeast of the mountain and Lagunas to the southwest, and there are a number of farms.
+The village of Sajama lies on its western foot, with the village of Caripe to the northeast of the mountain and Lagunas to the southwest, and there are a number of farms.

 In Bolivia, the Andes mountain chain splits into two branches separated by a 3500–4000 m high plateau, the Altiplano.
 Nevado Sajama lies in the Western Andes of Bolivia and in the western side of the Altiplano; more specifically the mountain is located before the Western Cordillera.

 Nevado Sajama rises about 2.2 km from the surrounding terrain to a height of 6542 m (earlier estimates of its height are 6572 m), making it the highest mountain of Bolivia.
 Below 4200 m the mountain is characterized by parasitic vents and a cover of lava fragments and volcanic ash.
 Two secondary summits 16506 ft and 16932 ft occur west and east-northeast from Sajama respectively; the former is named Cerro Huisalla and the second is Huayna Potosi.
 The mountain has a conical shape and is capped by a summit crater that, owing to its ice fill, appears to be linked to the flat summit plateau of Sajama but other records do not indicate the presence of a crater.
 The Patokho, Huaqui Jihuata and Phajokhoni valleys are located on the eastern flank; at lower elevations the whole volcano features glacially deepened valleys.